- Bedford Ambulatory Surgical Center

 “Prior to medical school I had a career as a chemical engineer at a biotechnology company, Genentech, that made many life-saving and life-altering medicines.
 My desire to be closer to the patient-side of medicine led me to medical school.”

 Dr. Bean attended the UCLA David Geffen School of Medicine in Los Angeles, CA and completed his orthopaedic residency at Carolinas Medical Center in Charlotte, NC.
-He completed the Orthopaedic Foot and Ankle Fellowship Program at MedStar Union Memorial Hospital an affiliate of Georgetown University and Mercy Medical Center in Baltimore, MD.
+He completed his training as a foot and ankle specialist in the Orthopaedic Foot and Ankle Fellowship Program at MedStar Union Memorial Hospital an affiliate of Georgetown University and Mercy Medical Center in Baltimore, MD.

 Olympic High School, Charlotte, NC football resident team physician